hunter-sutton/portfolio/README.md

 ### Development Mode

 `npm run dev` starts the app using Nodemon, an npm package.
 Nodemon restarts the development server whenever a local change is detected.
 Saving the need to restart node.
+This will use port 3000 unless process.env.PORT is set.